rse/typopro/README.md

   determined first, too.

 - **Glyph Design**:
-  All fonts have their glyphs (individual characters) beautifully designed and this way provide a really wonderful optical appearance.
+  All fonts are professionally crafted and have their glyphs (individual characters) beautifully designed and this way provide a really wonderful optical appearance.
+Most of the fonts are actually from professional font foundries.

 - **Font Families**:
   Most of the fonts are based on reasonably large font families of